Mount Constitution is the highest road of the San Juan Islands

-Mount Constitution is a mountain pass at an elevation of 2,399 ft (731 m) above the sea level, located on Orcas Island, in San Juan County, Washington, USA.
+Mount Constitution is a mountain peak at an elevation of 735m (2,411ft) above the sea level, located on Orcas Island, in San Juan County, in the US state of Washington.

 Can you drive up Mt Constitution?

 Located in the northwestern corner of Washington state, the road to the summit, the highest point in the San Juan Islands, is totally paved.
 It’s called Mount Constitution Road.
 Along the road you’ll deal with a few bridges and 7 hairpin turns.
 The signs along the road are sometimes small, hard to read and not placed in logical places, so go slow, read them carefully, and enjoy the scenery.

 How long is the road to Mt Constitution?

 Starting at Olga Road, the ascent is 7.56km (4.7 miles) long.
 Over this distance, the elevation gain is 583 meters.
 The average percentage is 7.71% and the maximum gradient is 12%.

 Is the road to Mount Constitution worth it?